akorablov/project_data_jobs/README.md

-# Overview
+# Project Background

 Welcome to my analysis of the data job market, focused on Data Analyst roles.
 This project was driven by a personal goal to better understand job trends and skill demand in the analytics field.

 The dataset, provided through [Luke Barousse's Python Course](https://lukebarousse.com/python), contains job postings from a few years ago, including information on job titles, salaries, locations, and required skills.

-Using Python, I explored key questions such as:

-What were the most in-demand skills at the time?

-How did different skills relate to salary levels?

-Where did demand and compensation align most strongly?

 While the data is not current, the analysis still offers valuable insights into market dynamics and helps build a strong foundation for future exploration.

 # The Questions